tuwukee/jwt_sessions/README.md

 ## TODO

 Session cleanup by uid or refresh token instance. \
-Refresh token namespaces to allow centralized token cleanup per namespace (scenarios like password reset).
+Refresh token namespaces to allow centralized token cleanup per namespace (scenarios like password reset). \
+Documentation for code.

 ## Contributing

 Fork & Pull Request \
-RbNaCl is required for tests
+RbNaCl and sodium cryptographic library are required for tests

 ## License